The Bulletproof Illness Injury Prevention Program

 Safety Policy Statement

-In this section, you will outline each step that you will take as an employer to make sure that the workplace is safe.
+In this section of our bulletproof illness injury prevention program, you will outline each step that you will take as an employer to make sure that the workplace is safe.

 - Explain how you will be conducting your companies safety training